 The SWIP North project is comprised of a 500 kV line from Midpoint substation to Robinson Summit substation, and scheduling capacity that may be brought under ISO operational control from Harry Allen, Nevada to Midpoint, Idaho.
 Together with the existing transmission from Robinson Summit to Harry Allen and approved Harry Allen to Eldorado project, which have been modeled in the production cost simulation database, the SWIP North project creates a parallel path with COI.
 The congestions in 2025 with and without SWIP North project are shown in table 5.7-1.
-It can be seen that congestions on both Path 26 and COI were reduced with SWIP North modeled.
-However, given the magnitude of the forecast COI congestion, the SWIP North project does not bring sufficient benefit to the ISO's ratepayers to justify this project economically.
+It can be seen that congestions on both Path 26 and COI were reduced with SWIP North project does not bring sufficient benefit to the ISO's ratepayers to justify this project economically.